It's Considered the Most Powerful Product in Skincare—These Are the 12 Best Retinol Serums

 - Small size doesn't last very long

-8. Best Retinol for Oily Skin: Shani Darden Skin Care Retinol Reform
+8. Shani Darden Skin Care Retinol Reform

-The brainchild of celebrity facialist Shani Darden, this gentle retinol serum is ideal for those who want to experience the benefits of retinol while also addressing key signs of oil skin.
+The brainchild of celebrity facialist Shani Darden, this gentle retinol serum is ideal for those who want to experience the benefits of retinol while also addressing key signs of oily skin.
 Plus, celebrities like Rosie Huntington-Whiteley and Kim Kardashian swear by the stuff.

 Why it's best: Alongside retinol, 2% lactic acid helps to promote exfoliation and skin cell turnover, reducing excess sebum, unclogging blackheads, and reducing the appearance of enlarged pores.